 Combine the flour and salt in a large food processor.
 Pulse 3-4 times to combine.
 Add the COLD and cubed butter and cream cheese.

 Pulse until the mixture is crumbly with large chunks of butter/cream cheese.
 See the big chunks?
 That’s a good thing.

-Form into one large ball and then cut into 4 equal pieces.
-Form each individual piece into a ball, then press down to form a disc.
-Wrap in plastic wrap and chill in the refrigerator for 2 hours or even overnight.
+Turn the dough out onto a clean surface and knead a few times to form a smooth dough.
+Form the dough into one large ball and cut into 4 equal pieces.
+Roll each of the four pieces of dough into a ball and then flatten into a disc.
+Wrap with plastic wrap and chill for 2 hours or overnight.

-Spread powdered sugar on a clean, cool work surface.
-Allow dough disc to rest at room temperature for about 3 minutes to soften slightly.
-Unwrap one dough ball and roll into a 12 inch circle.
+After the dough has chilled, preheat the oven to 375 degrees.
+Spread 1 tablespoon of powdered sugar on a clean, cool work surface.
+Remove one dough disc from the refrigerator, unwrap from the plastic wrap, and allow the dough to rest at room temperature for about 3 minutes to soften slightly.
+Meanwhile, combine the filling ingredients in a small bowl and stir well.
+Set aside.
+Roll the dough into a 12 inch circle.
 Don’t worry if the edges are uneven.

-Use a pizza cutter to cut 16 slices (you could do 8 for bigger cookie, but I like them petite).
+Use a pizza cutter to cut 16 slices (or 8 for a bigger cookie).
 Don’t worry if they are not exactly the same size.
-Adds a bit of character.

-Place seam side down on a lightly greased baking sheet.
+Place seam side down on a parchment paper lined or lightly greased baking sheet.

-Bake at 375 for 14-16 minutes, or until they start to turn a golden brown.
+Bake at 375 degrees for 14-16 minutes, or until they start to turn a golden brown.

 Cream Cheese Dough:

 - 2 cups all purpose flour